donny08/angular-gulp-browsersync-seed/README.md

 cd angular-gulp-seed
 ```

-For installing dependencies in this project which would install the core packages using node and the angular packages using bower
+For installing dependencies in this project which would install the core packages using node

-I have set pre-install script which installs bower too.
-Run this command to install the dependencies.

 ```
 npm install